 How to cross the channel?

 We recommend Eurotunnel for crossing the channel, with crossings available from £100.
-Ferries take slightly longer and are a similar price.
+Ferries take slightly longer and are a similar price and the carbon footprint of Eurotunnel is very small (approx 3 kg/CO2) as it is powered by renewable electricity.

 If you book a package with a ski company like Erna Low, you will be upgraded to a Flexiplus Eurotunnel ticket.
 This gives you the flexibility to turn up at any time or day you want, instead of being restricted to certain crossings.